Skip to content

 Affiliated with the Government of Mexico City, it provides information and services related to the Local Commission for Labor Conciliation and Arbitration (Junta Local de Conciliación y Arbitraje) in Mexico City (Ciudad de México).

-On February 10, 2026, the tengu Ransomware Group added the Junta Local de Conciliación y Arbitraje to its leak site, confirming that internal files had been exfiltrated from the Mexican government-affiliated agency responsible for labor conciliation and arbitration services in Mexico City.
+On February 10, 2026, the tengu Ransomware Group added the Junta Local de Conciliación y Arbitraje to its leak site, claiming that internal files had been exfiltrated from the Mexican government-affiliated agency responsible for labor conciliation and arbitration services in Mexico City.

 Public reporting indicates the agency suffered a ransomware attack in which attackers gained access to internal systems and removed sensitive files.
 The Junta Local de Conciliación y Arbitraje provides official information and services tied to labor disputes, employment claims, and arbitration proceedings for residents of Ciudad de México.
 No exact victim count has been released, and the precise volume or content of the stolen data remains unclear from available reporting.
 The listing appeared on the group’s dark-web leak portal, a standard step ransomware operators take when victims do not pay.

-Internal files were exfiltrated, though the specific types of records have not been detailed publicly.
+Internal files were allegedly exfiltrated, though the specific types of records have not been detailed publicly.
 The incident follows the group’s typical pattern of encrypting systems, exfiltrating data, and then pressuring the victim through public exposure.

 Why This Matters for You and Your Family